 Hiroshima style is usually a bit sweeter than Osaka style but by adding shiso leaves, they will give the dish the whole new level of complexity.

-- Layer to add: Under pork belly
+- Where to add: Under pork belly

 - Amount: 3-4 leaves